cunybpl/nycet_pnp/src/content/calculation_methodologies/cooling-tower-fans-energy-consumption.md

 This calculation is for a cooling tower with constant-speed fans.
 Measured input data include spot measurements for true power and motor operational time per hour, as measured by motor on/off loggers on each fan in the tower.

 1. Convert seconds on per hour to average energy per hour (Worksheet: “Step 2.
 Energy Calcs”).
 Repeat for all fans and then sum to get a total for the cooling tower.
-Note that since the data loggers cannot be perfectly synched, the time stamp for the dataset for each fan will be different.
+Note that since the data loggers cannot be perfectly synced, the time stamp for the dataset for each fan will be different.
 The workbook time-aligns the datasets.

 <p class="equation equation-center">\begin{equation} \overline{E}_{f}(t) = \frac{On_f(t)*P_f}{3600} \end{equation}</p>